Reproducible Shell Toolbox

 let duration_system = start_system.elapsed().unwrap();

-// there is no possibility of this occuring with durations from Instants
+// there is no possibility of this occurring with durations from Instants

 let duration_instant = start_instant.elapsed();